leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 While this particular test is only checking for sub-strings, the blog article linked above shows how teatest supports using "golden files", where the entire output is captured the first time the test is run, and subsequent tests then check the content matches the captured output.
 That's useful for regression testing of content, but does mean you need to re-generate the golden files everytime you make even minor changes to the content of your program.

+Note: as of writing teatest is part of Charm's [experimental](https://github.com/charmbracelet/x) repo, which means there is no promise of backwards compatibility.

 ## 10. Record demos and screenshots on VHS

 This one isn't about building your program per se but testing and documenting and presenting it to your audience.
 Charm make lots of nice tools for the terminal and [VHS](https://github.com/charmbracelet/vhs) is one such tool that meets this requirement to a tee.